Alzheimer’s and Neurology: Understanding Brain Changes

 In the late stages of the disease, Alzheimer’s can disrupt basic bodily functions such as swallowing and walking, leading to significant physical decline.

-It’s important to note that the progression and symptoms of Alzheimer’s can vary greatly from person to person, but all are a result of the ongoing damage to caused by the disease.
+It’s important to note that the progression and symptoms of Alzheimer’s can vary greatly from person to person, but all are a result of the ongoing damage to brain cells caused by the disease.

 Alzheimer’s disease significantly changes the functions of the brain, leading to memory loss and a decline in cognitive abilities.